Skip to main content

 Danielle Beverly

-In her 2019 feature documentary Dusty Groove: The Sound of Transition, a Chicago used-vinyl buyer walks us into the homes—and stories—of strangers, digging through their jazz, soul, and hip hop records, buying their once-prized possessions.
+In Beverly’s documentary Dusty Groove: The Sound of Transition (2019), a Chicago used-vinyl buyer walks us into the homes – and stories – of strangers, digging through their jazz, soul, and hip hop records, buying their once-prized possessions.
 Each seller shares a common reason: they face a major life transition.
-The documentary is a collection of intimate narratives, akin to a record album of songs, about love, loss, and our deep connection to music.
-It premiered at SF DocFest, toured The Southern Circuit of Independent Filmmakers, and screened at film festivals and universities in the United States and Europe.
-It won Best Music Film at The Macon Film Festival, and Best Feature at The South Georgia Film Festival.
-In-person, grassroots engagement with community audiences is key to Beverly’s distribution practice.
-A grants-funded outdoor film tour in partnership with local independent record stores took the documentary to vinyl fans across Illinois, and to Indiana, South Carolina, and Tennessee in Summer 2021.
+The documentary is a collection of intimate narratives, akin to a record album of songs.
+It premiered at San Francisco Documentary Film Festival and was curated for Southern Circuit Tour of Independent Filmmakers.
+A grassroots outdoor tour in partnership with local record stores and funded by Illinois Arts Council and Chicago Department of Cultural Affairs, allowed audiences to gather safely to listen to records and watch the film under the stars in Summer 2021.

 Beverly began her career at Chicago’s PBS affiliate and has directed and produced content for PBS and cable since 1999.
 Beverly was field producer for the longitudinal documentary REBIRTH over its ten-year production (Sundance World Premiere 2011; Showtime broadcast; George Foster Peabody Award; screened at The White House, US Department of State film tour; permanent exhibition at National September 11 Memorial & Museum).

-Beverly’s filmmaking, photography, and digital media work have received funding from The Paul Robeson Fund for Independent Media, The Doha Film Institute, New York State Council for the Arts (NYSCA), The Puffin Foundation, The Illinois Arts Council, The Chicago Cultural and Tourism Fund, The University Film & Video Foundation, The Center for Peacemaking, and The Diederich College Initiative on Communication Ethics, Values and Social Justice.
+Beverly’s filmmaking, photography, and digital media work have received funding from The Paul Robeson Fund for Independent Media, New York State Council for the Arts (NYSCA), The Puffin Foundation, The Chicago Cultural and Tourism Fund, The Center for Peacemaking, and The Diederich College Initiative on Communication Ethics, Values and Social Justice.
 Beverly has received a Flaherty Fellowship, a Mary L. Nohl Artists Fellowship for Established Artists, and a BAVC National MediaMaker Fellowship.

 Beverly is also a documentary cameraperson.
-Projects include Marco Williams’ Lonnie Holley: The Truth of the Dirt (Audience Choice Award for Documentary, Macon Film Festival; 2018 national broadcast on AfroPop, and screenings at The National Gallery of Art) and the social issue documentary As Goes Janesville (Independent Lens, national Emmy Award nomination).
+Projects include Marco Williams’ Lonnie Holley: The Truth of the Dirt (Audience Choice Award for Documentary, Macon Film Festival; 2018 national broadcast on AfroPop) and the social issue documentary As Goes Janesville (Independent Lens, national Emmy Award nomination).

 Education